 (2) Upon determining that deposition has occurred, DEQ will notify the person creating the deposition that they are in violation of this rule.
 DEQ will endeavor to resolve observed deposition in keeping with the policy outlined in OAR 340-12-0026.
 If DEQ initiates a formal enforcement action, pursuant to OAR 340 division 12, for violation of this rule, then DEQ may not assess civil penalties for any such violation(s) that occurred prior to the date that DEQ sent the notice required under this section.

-The permittee must not cause or permit the emission of any particulate matter larger than 250 microns in size at sufficient duration or quantity, as to create an observable deposition upon the real property of another person.
-The Department will verify that the deposition exists and will notify the permittee that the deposition must be controlled.
+The permittee must not cause or permit the deposition of particulate matter larger than 250 microns in size that creates an observable deposition upon the real property of another person. .
+Upon determining that deposition has occurred, DEQ will notify the permittee creating the deposition that they are in violation of this rule.

 340-208-0210